 - a.
-The general education teacher will consider the student experiencing difficulty in the general classroom for all support services available to all students such as tutorial, remedial, compensatory, and other services. - b.
-The general education teacher will discuss, consider, and document student educational concerns and all educational alternatives and options available and those tried, the amount of time tried, and reasons why those tried did not work.
-For students referred with a suspected learning disability, data-based documentation of repeated assessments of achievement at reasonable intervals, reflecting formal assessment of student progress during instruction, must have been documented and provided to the child's parents prior to referral for special education evaluation. - c.
-If the options tried were not successful, the HA referral forms required are outlined in the directions of the referral packet.
-All required information (including Procedural Safeguards) will be completed by the local campus staff with appropriate signatures and dates.
-Required information includes the TEA publication "A Guide to the Admission, Review and Dismissal Process".
-The student's referral data shall be maintained for documentation purposes within the special education student's eligibility folder. - d.
+The general education teacher will consider the student experiencing difficulty in the general classroom for all support services available to all students such as tutorial, remedial, compensatory, and other services.
+When a student is suspected of having both a disability and the need for specially designed instruction, a timely referral for evaluation under the IDEA is made.
+This referral can occur at any point in the RtI Committee process. - b.
+The general education teacher will discuss, consider, and document student educational concerns and all educational alternatives and options available and those tried, the amount of time tried, and reasons why those tried did not work. - c.
+The teacher will discuss student needs and additional possible supports in the Heritage Academy committee following campus procedures.
+However, if the student is suspected of having a disability and in need of special education services, the Heritage Academy's process will not preclude a referral for special education evaluation. - d.
+For students referred with a suspected learning disability, data-based documentation of repeated assessments of achievement at reasonable intervals, reflecting formal assessment of student progress during instruction, must have been documented and provided to the child's parents prior to referral for special education evaluation - e.
+If the options tried were not successful, the Heritage Academy's referral forms required are outlined in the directions of the referral packet.
+All required information (including Procedural Safeguards) will be completed by the campus designee with appropriate signatures and dates.
+Required information includes the TEA publication "A Guide to the Admission, Review and Dismissal Process" - f.
+Obtain the parent, guardian, adult student's signature showing explanation and receipt of the required Notice of Procedural Safeguards. g.
+Provide parent the Prior Written Notice of Proposal or Refusal to Provide Services.
+Obtain parent signature for Consent for Evaluation if appropriate.
+In the event the parent refuses Consent for Evaluation, the Heritage Academy designee will request assistance from the campus diagnostician in order to complete required documentation.
+Also see Section 2.
+FIE and Section 7.
+Procedural Safeguards. - h.
+The student's referral data shall be maintained for documentation purposes. - i.
 For students whose Home Language Survey is other than English, the LPAC report, which must have been completed within the past year, must be included with the referral packet.
 The student should have been tested in English and their primary language.
 Referral information will also include referral information, LPAC report, LAS scores or equivalent test, amount of time in ESL, and a copy of the Home Language Survey.